WA Reds: Perth Reds (1997)

-In 1997 the Reds became one of eight ARL teams to join the rival Super League during the dispute known as the Super League war.
-They changed their name to the Perth City Reds for the 1997 Super League season, and adopted a jersey of red, white and black.
+In 1997, the Reds became one of eight ARL teams to join the rival Super League during the dispute known as the Super League war.
+They changed their name to the Perth Reds for the 1997 Super League season, and adopted a jersey of red, white and black.
 Although the club had made some promising signings, such as Rodney Howe and Robbie Kearns, the crushing $10 million debt that hung over the club (from having to pay the airfares for all visiting teams) at the end of the season led to Super League axing the Perth Reds on 1 October 1997.

 Hiatus (1998–2005)

 Rugby league has continued to be played in Western Australia since the Reds left the top-flight competition with the Swan Brewery Cup continuing and NRL matches being staged at various times since 1998.
 On 8 May 1999, Melbourne Storm played Western Suburbs Magpies at Lathlain Park in Perth, with Melbourne running out winners 62–6.
-In 2005, Cronulla Sharks took their home game against the New Zealand Warriors to Perth Oval, and played in front of around 13,000 spectators.
+In 2005, Cronulla took their home game against the New Zealand Warriors to Perth Oval, and played in front of around 13,000 spectators.

 WA Reds (2006–2011)

 The WARL resurrected the Reds in 2006 with the intent of joining the National Rugby League in the future.
 In 2008 the Reds joined the Jim Beam Cup and played out of Perth Oval.

-In the 2009 Bundaberg Red Cup the Reds were winless until the back-end of the season when they won 3 of their 4 last games, giving them something to build on for the next season.
-Darwin Rugby League product Aaron Barnes was named the Reds' player of the year.
-Unfortunately for financial reasons the Reds snr team was withdrawn from the Bundy Cup for 2010.
+In the 2009 Bundaberg Red Cup the Reds were winless until they won 3 of their 4 last games, giving them something to build on for the next season.
+Darwin Rugby League product Aaron Barnes was named the Reds' player of the year.Unfortunately for financial reasons, the Reds senior team was withdrawn from the Bundy Cup for 2010.

-In 2010 the WA Reds entered an Under 18's team in the S. G. Ball Cup competition.
-The first trial game on 30 January 2010 was against the runners-up of the Western Australia Rugby League competition the Central Bulldogs – they won 38–20.
-The WARL have set up two junior academies to help develop players for a return to the NRL with the SG Ball side providing a staging ground for player development.
+In 2010, the WA Reds entered an Under 18's team in the S. G. Ball Cup competition.
+The first trial game on 30 January 2010 was against the runners-up of the Western Australia Rugby League competition the Central Bulldogs, which they won 38–20.
+The WARL set up two junior academies to help develop players for a return to the NRL with the SG Ball side providing a staging ground for player development.
 The WA Reds juniors won their first SG Ball game beating the Balmain Tigers at ME Stadium 28–8.

-Whilst the team found it tough going against often bigger and more experienced sides they did claim a couple of scalps and at the end of the season Curtis Rona was signed by the Sydney Roosters, earning a call up to the under 20s side during 2010.
+Whilst the team found it tough going against often bigger and more experienced sides, they did claim a couple of scalps, and at the end of the season Curtis Rona was signed by the Sydney Roosters, earning a call up to their under-20s side during 2010.

 A new bid logo was launched in 2010 and membership for fans was made available.
-NRL CEO David Gallop recognised the WA Reds 2013 bid on a number of occasions, speaking positively about the potential for a Perth team in the NRL, but as of now, no such offer has become official.
+NRL CEO David Gallop recognised the WA Reds 2013 bid on a number of occasions, speaking positively about the potential for a Perth team in the NRL, but no Perth team eventuated until 2027.